FMT RockFloss - Compression Band Flossing

 DC

-This course is valid for continuing education credit in the following states, so long as it falls within the scope of practice as outlined by the corresponding state board: AK, CO, CT, DE, DC, HI, ID, IL, IN, IA, KS, ME, MD, MA, MI, MN, MT, NE, NH, NV, NJ, NC, ND, OH, OR, RI, SC, SD, UT, VT, VA, WA, WY (Considered distance learning, please check with your board how many hours you are allowed)
+This course is valid for continuing education credit in the following states, so long as it falls within the scope of practice as outlined by the corresponding state board: AK, CO, CT, DE, DC, ID, IL, IN, IA, KS, ME, MD, MA, MI, MN, MO, MT, NE, NH, NV, NJ, NC, ND, OH, OR, RI, SC, SD, UT, VT, VA, WA, WY (Considered distance learning, please check with your board how many hours you are allowed)

 Please note that online continuing education is not recognized in the following states: FL, LA, MS, OK, WI

-CEU approval for this course has been submitted and is pending: AL, AR, AZ, GA, KY, MO, NM, NY, PA, TN, TX, WV
+CEU approval for this course has been submitted and is pending: NY, TX

 *NUHS makes no representation either directly or indirectly that the substantive matter being presented is approved or within respective scope of licensing.
 It remains the attendees’ responsibility to contact the state board(s) from which they seek continuing education credits for purposes of ensuring said board(s) approves both the delivery method and content as they relate to this event.